 8.4.2 Level 2 Audit.
 Buildings shall perform a Level 2 Audit (energy survey and engineering analysis) as defined in ANSI/ASHRAE/ACCA Standard 211-2018 Standard for Commercial Building Energy Audits, Section 5.412.
 ASHRAE’s Procedures for Commercial Building Energy Audits, 2nd Edition 5.

-8.4.3 Level 3 Audit.
-Buildings shall perform a Level 3 Audit (energy survey and engineering analysis) as defined in ANSI/ASHRAE/ACCA Standard 211-2018 Standard for Commercial Building Energy Audits, Section 5.5.

 8.5 Energy Audit Report.
 This section prescribes the overall approaches and methods to be used in the energy audit report for audits completed under Sections 8.4.1 or 8.4.2.

 8.5.1 Audit Results.
 The energy audit report shall define the actions necessary for the building owner to achieve the energy and cost savings that are recommended in the report.